AnaMelisaGo/kids-first-healthy-cooking/README.md

 - [SheCodes.io](https://www.shecodes.io/)

     My interest in coding started way back in high school.
 But I took another course and now I want to shift into the tech world.
 I started my tech journey with SheCodes before I went to Code Institute.
-I learned some basic knowledge of HTML, CSS, and Javascript with their basic workshops.
+I learned some basic knowledge of HTML, CSS, and Javascript with their basic workshop.
 They provided their students with some dev tools to use, such as CSS color palettes, color gradients, and much more.
 It's where I took the color gradient for this project's header and footer.

 - Love Running